 Our BSIS costs up to 36% less in tuition and fees than selected, comparable degrees at colleges like DeVry and Kaplan†

 A Strayer bachelor’s degree in information technology delves deeply into programming languages and database development, but it also provides crucial communication skills.
 Many of our courses are lab-based, allowing you hands-on access to the very tools you’ll be using on the job.
 You’ll work with a complete range of platforms, devices and deployment environments.
 And you’ll have many opportunities to apply technology to solve real business challenges.

-† Compare www.strayer.edu/academic-program-disclosure/bsis costs with the costs for www.devry.edu/degree-programs/ge/computer-information-systems-consumer-i..., the costs for programinfo.itt-tech.edu/ind/bsisc/ and the costs for www.kaplanuniversity.edu/UploadedFiles/gao/ku_online/BSInformationTechno....
+† Compare Strayer BSIS program costs at http://www.strayer.edu/academic-program-disclosure/bsis with the costs for DeVry’s BCIS program at http://www.devry.edu/degree-programs/ge/computer-information-systems-consumer-info.html and the costs for Kaplan's BSIT program at http://www.kaplanuniversity.edu/UploadedFiles/gao/ku_online/BSInformationTechnology/index.htm.

 ADVANCE YOUR EXPERTISE: